fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/anonymous-users-in-meetings.md

 When anonymous users join a meeting unverified, **Unverified** appears next to their name.
 If anonymous users join a meeting verified through a one-time passcode, **Email Verified** appears next to their name.
 When a user signs in to their Microsoft account, **External** appears next to their name.

 > [!IMPORTANT]
-> The **Anonymous users can join a meeting unverified** organization-wide setting is going away.
-We recommend leaving this setting **On** and using the **Anonymous users can join a meeting** per-organizer meeting policy to manage anonymous meeting join instead.
+> The **Anonymous users can join a meeting** organization-wide setting is going away.
+We recommend leaving this setting **On** and using the **Anonymous users can join a meeting unverified** per-organizer meeting policy to manage anonymous meeting join instead.

 When anonymous meeting join is turned on, lobby policies affect how anonymous participants join meetings.
 For details, see [Control who can bypass the meeting lobby in Microsoft Teams](who-can-bypass-meeting-lobby.md).

-## Anonymous users can join a meeting unverified
+## Anonymous users can join a meeting

-You can control whether anonymous users can join meetings unverified for your entire organization or for specific organizers and groups.
+You can control whether anonymous users can join meetings for your entire organization or for specific organizers and groups.

 ### Organization-wide